DFW1N/DFW1N-OSINT/README.md

 * [Zoho Mail](https://www.zoho.com/mail/) - *Zoho Mail is part of a larger office productivity suite.*
 * [GMX Mail](https://www.gmx.com/) - *One of Germany’s largest internet service providers used as @gmx.com & @gmx.ch.
 * [Yahoo Mail](https://login.yahoo.com/?.src=ym&lang=&done=https%3A%2F%2Fau.mail.yahoo.com%2F) - *Yahoo!
 Mail had 281 million users, making it the third largest web-based email service in the world.*
+* [Mailinator](https://www.mailinator.com/) - *The Mailinator Email System puts millions of inboxes right at your fingertips.
+It is an amazing Email Workflow Testing tool for your Software or Service, great use for throw away burn emails.*

 ## [↑](#contents) Large Social Networks
 * [Facebook](https://www.facebook.com)